70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Galleria Estense is a historic art museum in Modena, a city in the Emilia-Romagna region of Italy.
 It was founded in the 18th century by Duke Francesco III d’Este, who wanted to create a space to showcase his vast collection of art and cultural artifacts.

-Galleria Estense represents Modena and Italy’s rich cultural and artistic heritage, with a collection that includes works by famous artists such as El Greco, Guido Reni, and Tintoretto.
+Galleria Estense represents Modena and Italy’s rich cultural and artistic heritage.
+Its collection includes works by famous artists such as El Greco, Guido Reni, and Tintoretto.
 The museum is also home to many historical books, manuscripts, and other cultural artifacts.

-You should not miss the opportunity to explore the many rooms and galleries of the museum, which are filled with stunning works of art and cultural artifacts from throughout Italian history.
+You should not miss the opportunity to explore the museum’s many rooms and galleries, which are filled with stunning works of art and cultural artifacts from throughout Italian history.
 Be sure also to visit the Duke’s Apartments, which showcase the opulent lifestyle of the Este family during the Renaissance.

 A cool fact about the Galleria Estense is that it was once the site of a daring art heist in which several valuable paintings were stolen.